KevinOConnor/can2040/docs/Features.md

 * Interoperates with other CAN bus implementations.
 A bus may consist of one or more can2040 nodes along with non-can2040 nodes.

-* The implementation uses one of the two rp2040 PIO hardware blocks.
-  It is possible for a single rp2040 chip to have two separate CAN bus interfaces by using both PIO blocks.
+* The implementation uses one rp2040/rp2350 PIO hardware block.
+A single rp2040 chip may have two separate CAN bus interfaces by using both of its PIO blocks.
+A single rp2350 chip may have three separate CAN bus interfaces.

 * Works with standard CAN bus transceivers.
-Any two rp2040 gpio pins may be used for the "can rx" and "can tx" wires.
+On the rp2040, any two gpio pins may be used for the "can rx" and "can tx" wires.
+On the rp2350, any two gpio pins from GPIO0 to GPIO31 may be used.

 # Protocol details